tomcritchlow/tomcritchlow.github.io/wiki/drafts/2022-08-24-blogging-agency.md

 I only know a handful of people directly making money from blogging (via ads, subscriptions etc) but I know many more who:

 * Got a better career because of blogging (new job, better pay etc)
-* Negotiated better contracts (e.g. with a publisher) because they had "an audience"
+* Negotiated better contracts (e.g. with a publisher or platform) because they had "an audience"
 * Sold their own courses / ebooks / books / merchandise / music

 Blogging is this kind of engine that opens up economic opportunity and advantage.
 Being visible in the networked economy has real value.